Mahdyy18/Final-ITI-Project/README.md

 # Designer_Website
-A ITI Web Development Project React
+An ITI Web Development Project React
 This document provides an overview of our project—a Furniture website designed for selling Furniture.
 We've crafted both the frontend Using React.

 # Project Overview